CleverCloud/documentation/static/partials/language-specific-deploy/node.md

 All the build part should be written into the `scripts.install` field of the `package.json` file.
 You can also add a custom bash script and execute it with: `"scripts.install": "./build.sh"`

-For more information, see <a href="https://docs.npmjs.com/misc/scripts">the npm documentation</a>
+For more information, see [the npm documentation](https://docs.npmjs.com/misc/scripts)

 ## Development Dependencies